Updated January 27, 2019

 If you’re a do it yourselfer or a homeowner looking eliminate the hassle of a tile shower you may be looking at grout free shower wall panels.
 Like many things these days the choices can be varied and complex.
 How do you figure out which is best for you?
 Here are some options which may be on your list:

-- Thin (usually 1/8″ or thinner) and inexpensive shower panels made of MDF (medium-density fiberboard) or fiberglass.
+- Thin (usually 1/8″ or thinner) and inexpensive shower panels made of MDF (medium-density fiberboard) or fiberglass or acrylic wall panels.

-The question becomes does thicker and more expensive panels automatically make the best choice?
+The question becomes do thicker and more expensive panels automatically make the best choice?
 In my opinion, the short answer is no. In the article below let’s explore 5 factors – which along with material thickness – can help you make your best choice.
 While it’s not bad to have thicker panels, there should be more ‘features’ you’ll want to dig into to choose the best choice for you.

-Factor #1 – Color consistency – Color consistency is an area where thickness can be a determining factor in the right choice of a shower panel.
+Color consistency is an area where thickness can be a determining factor in the right choice of a shower panel.
 Some materials, like the 3/8” thick stone solid surface panels have consistent color throughout so worries about scratching are greatly reduced.
 The solid surface panels will be better than it’s closely related ‘cousin’ – the cultured stone wall panels.

 On the other hand options like the faux stone panels (which have a unique digitally embossed front face) could be problematic if a deep gouge was put into the panel since the color/pattern are only on the top surface (note – the principal place where this concern might be warranted would be in rental or student housing where the care for the shower might be at its lowest).

-Factor #3 – Curvature – If you’re creating curved walls “thin is in.”
+If you’re creating curved walls “thin is in.”
 While there are not a lot of curved shower walls (if I’m being real with you there are barely any good options available in the market) it can be a cool element to create a slightly curved wall in a bathroom.
 Thinner products like 1/8” acrylic wall panels or the ¼” PVC faux stone wall panels are both workable choices.
 I’d recommend the PVC option – because it looks waaaaaay better than acrylic.

-Factor #4 – A waterproof surface – In most cases the reason you choose grout free shower panels is to make sure you don’t have shower walls or a shower base that leaks.
-This is why waterproof wall panels are essential.
+In most cases the reason you choose grout free shower panels is to make sure you don’t have shower walls or a shower base that leaks.
+That’s why waterproof wall panels are essential.
 It’s the composition of the material and how they are joined together – not the thickness – which will determine if it is waterproof or not.
-Fiberglass, acrylic, high gloss acrylic (shown below), stone solid surface and PVC composite panels are all waterproof and safe for the shower.
-On the other hand MDF (medium-density fiberboard) materials are not waterproof and for this reason I would recommend staying away from them.
+Fiberglass, acrylic, high gloss acrylic (shown below), stone solid surface, laminated wall panels and PVC composite panels are have tight waterproof seals you can count on.

-Factor #5 – Textured tile, stone or brick patterns – If you love the look of tile, stone or brick but don’t want to mess with cleaning the joints you are not alone.
+If you love the look of tile, stone or brick but don’t want to mess with cleaning the joints you’re not alone.
 Fortunately there are now materials where you can have texture, stone or a tile looking surface without grout.
-Two options include molded wall panels like the 1/8” thick acrylic panels and 3/8” thick solid surface walls in multiples patterns and colors.
-One of the nice features is textured surfaces also help to minimize the ability to see water spots or any slight scratchesl
+Two options include molded wall panels like the 1/8” thick acrylic panels and 3/8” thick solid surface walls.
+Another options (mentioned previously in this article are textured tile and stone wall panels with a laminated surface (which are 3/8″ thick).

 For regional remodeling with shower wall panels call Cleveland Design and Remodeling (216-658-1270, The Bath Doctor in Cleveland (216-531-6085), Columbus (614-252-7294) or for nationwide shower wall panel material supply Innovate Building Solutions (877-668-5888).

-Tags: DIY, diy panels, DIY wall, diy wall panels, does thickness of shower panels matters, easy to install shower panels, euro bathroom, faux panels, faux shower panels, grout free panels, laminated bathroom panels, laminated wall panels, selecting shower panels, shower enclosure, shower panel, shower panels, shower stall, shower surround, shower wall, solid surface walls, tub panels, wall panels, waterproof shower walls
+Tags: DIY, diy panels, DIY wall, diy wall panels, does thickness of shower panels matters, easy to install shower panels, euro bathroom, faux panels, faux shower panels, grout free panels, laminated bathroom panels, laminated wall panels, selecting shower panels, shower enclosure, shower panel, shower panels, shower stall, shower surround, shower wall, solid surface walls, tub panels, wall panels, waterproof shower panels, waterproof shower walls

 Trackback from your site.